Medidata Blog

 2. How can data and advanced analytics help mitigate these challenges?

 The conversation highlighted a peculiar paradox for rare disease trials: The more personalized and precise data collected and ingested adds insights but also limits sub-populations.
 This makes it harder to identify and enroll patients in a timely manner since enrollment criteria becomes more specific.
-Industry participants said patient registries provide a lot of data for those who opt in, and data from care center networks adds value as well.
+Industry patients said patient registries provide a lot of data for those who opt in, and data from care center networks adds value as well.
 Yet scarcity issues remain—patients are wary of switching from their current treatments to try new, uncertain ones.

 For registries in particular, addressing patient concern is a priority.
 There’s a big push to capture data for registries but lots of regulatory and data protection around it.
 Registries are expensive to create and require future proofing along with mapped for FDA and EMA approvals.
 Patient groups are affected by the complexity of these requirements, and they get inundated with requests for registries.
 To ensure mutually beneficial outcomes, registries can provide education and communicate data insights back to patients and advocacy groups.
 Providing patients with data insights is essential for them to benefit from the value of registries.